khairulhasanmd/OpenBBTerminal/website/content/sdk/guides/advanced/data.md

 - macOS: `Macintosh HD/Users/<YOUR_USERNAME>/OpenBBUserData`
 - Windows: `C:/Users/<YOUR_USERNAME>/OpenBBUserData`

-Within the folder you can find files that you have exported as well as files that you wish to import directly into the OpenBB Terminal.
+Within the folder you can find files that you have exported as well as files that you wish to import directly into the Finance Analysis.
 For example, this could be an orderbook which you can store in `OpenBBUserData/portfolio/holdings`.

 <img width="1231" alt="Screen Shot 2022-10-13 at 6 45 01 PM" src="https://user-images.githubusercontent.com/85772166/195742985-19f0e420-d8f7-4fea-a145-a0243b8f2ddc.png"></img>